-A person who resides outside the U.S. is eligible to enroll in SMI only if he /she
+A person who resides outside the U.S. is eligible to enroll in SMI only if the person

 is eligible for HI.
 This is because a foreign resident cannot meet the U.S. residence

-The SMI IEP for foreign residents who are eligible for HI is determined based on the month in which they could have become entitled to HI if they had filed an application for HI entitlement.
+The SMI IEP for foreign residents who are eligible for HI is determined based on the month in which the foreign resident could have become entitled to HI if the foreign resident had filed an application for HI entitlement.

 EXAMPLE: William McGee resides in France.
-He was fully insured when he attained age 65 in 7/89.
+William was fully insured when William attained age

-not enroll for social security at that time.
-When he retired in 1/91, he requested
+working full time, William did not enroll for social security at that time.
+When William

-He was awarded monthly benefits and HI as of 7/90, with SMI effective 7/91 based on
+William was awarded monthly benefits and HI as of 7/90, with SMI effective 7/91 based

-the GEP enrollment (see HI 00805.025).
+on the GEP enrollment, see HI 00805.025.
 The SMI premium rate was increased 10 percent because 17 months elapsed after the

-end of his IEP (based on eligibility for HI) through the end of the 1991 GEP (no employer
+end of William's IEP (based on eligibility for HI) through the end of the 1991 GEP

 (no employer group health plan coverage involved).